MIRI Filters and Dispersers

 Figure 5.
 MIRI MRS IFU channels filter throughputs

-Figure credit: STScI MIRI team
+Plot generated for Cycle 4.
+Figure credit: STScI MIRI Team.

 References